jafarnz/lastfmscrobbler-py/README.md

 1. grab the latest release from [releases](https://github.com/jafarnz/swyft/releases)
 2. extract wherever tf you want
 3. double click and get your life
+4. mac girlies: the app now ships as a notarization-friendly `.app` bundle. unzip and drag it wherever (~/Applications works). credentials live in your user config (`~/Library/Application Support/cunty-scrobbler/config.json`), so no more files cluttering the app folder.

 ## before you start being cunty